jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 December 06, 2018
 Perilous Trade: Book Publishing in Canada, 1946-2006 by Roy MacSkimming

+>Scoffing at breathless media stories of young Japanese reading novels on their cellphones, older folks doubted that most North Americans would want to read long narrative texts on a small screen, however high-resolution.
+Instead, readers would continue to prefer that highly portable, sensually appealing, lovably familiar piece of technology, the book, so adaptable to bath, bed, or exercise bike.

 December 07, 2018
 Still Writing by Dani Shapiro